ukparliament/Weeknotes/2018/49/index.md

 ### Data platform

 In the course of writing his post, Michael found the [procedure visualisations](https://procedures.azurewebsites.net/Procedures/3/graph) were no longer working.
-Samu suspected this might have been a side effect of [making routes many-to-many with procedures](https://ukparliament.github.io/Weeknotes/2018/48/#data-platfrom).
+[Samu](https://twitter.com/langsamu) suspected this might have been a side effect of [making routes many-to-many with procedures](https://ukparliament.github.io/Weeknotes/2018/48/#data-platfrom).
 Wojciech stepped in and fixed things within minutes.
 Thanks Wojciech.

 [Jianhan](https://twitter.com/jianhanzhu) continued in his efforts to investigate the data coming out of the new Committee Information System, in preparation for future orchestration efforts.
 It's a little like painting your front room by sticking a paint brush through the letterbox.
 But we do what we can.

 [Matthieu](https://twitter.com/cognithive)'s been beavering away to improve our version of [VocBench](http://vocbench.uniroma2.it/) making Java memory management tweaks and working with librarian [Liz](https://twitter.com/greensideknits) on general improvements to the shape of the [vocabulary](http://www.data.parliament.uk/dataset/thesauri).
 Usman lent a hand so [the whole thing is even starting to look good](https://skosbrowser.azurewebsites.net/schemes).

+### Search (and indeed indexing)

+Poor Mike's been peering deep into computers in the hope, if not expectation, of fixing a problem with new files not making it to the search and indexing triplestore.
+Which in turn meant they weren't showing up in [parliamentary search](http://search-material.parliament.uk/).
+We experienced a similar foobar last week when the service that updates the text file that records the last time of ingest accidentally lost its permissions to update the file.
+We rely on this file to tell us when changes occur and without it we'd be updating everything from the database every minute.
+Which would make the database very tired.
+For a short while Mike assumed that this week's collapse might be a repeat of last week's collapse but after poking around the server and hitting it with a spanner, the problem persisted.
+Collaboration was clearly called for so Samu, Wojciech, [Alex](https://twitter.com/AlexEdwardH), Kunal, Mike and their collection of precision spanners formed like Voltron and got down to some serious software craftsmanship.
+It turned out the problem originated in API of the new [EDM](https://en.wikipedia.org/wiki/Early_day_motion) service which, due to some copy and paste error, was sending a timestamp as a boolean and a boolean as a timestamp.
+Team:Samu disabled their API ingest, deleted the data in question and set back the last run time to before the incident.
+So parliamentary search is once more receiving new content.
+The team responsible for the API have been prodded and are working on a fix.
+If all goes to plan and they hit enough computers with enough spanners, we should have new EDMs back in parliamentary search shortly.

 ### Employee of the week....